 Seller says Sell!Great Buy for Ann Arbor Schools!
-Seller is in the process of improving this awesome Ashford Village home,all will be done before closing!
+Seller has finished the process of improving this awesome Ashford Village home,you get to enjoy the results.
 Refinished hardwood flooring, exterior powerwashed,new stainless steel fridge, many main floor windows and blinds, laundry tub, smoke detectors and refinished/rebuilt rear deck, painting of closets/pantry, and replacement of master bathroom faucet!
 All this with newer roof(2016) Newer hot-water heater (2017) stove, dishwasher, microwave, and dryer (2016) and commodes as well!
 All carpets cleaned.
 First floor Master as well as an additional main floor study that can be used as a bedroom.
 Master features a walk in closet as well as separate tub an shower.
 Upstairs 3 bedrooms and a bath.
 2 story foyer,vaulted ceilings, open kitchen to great room, fireplace and side entry garage too!
 Full basement is waiting for your finishes and is dry.
 Large corner lot has plenty of room to garden or relax.
 Located in Pittsfield township with lower taxes and award winning Ann Arbor schools!
 20 minutes to metro airport, 10 minutes to U of M and 10 to EMU.
 Close to Colemans farm market, Sams Club and more!
 Come see this awesome home!

 Mich Ave to Munger to Ashford to Sycamore to Redbud CT.